model-united-nations-of-luebeck/CMS-backend/README.md

 In your .env file

-- add your domain to `ALLOWED_HOSTS`, e.g. `ALLOWED_HOSTS='mydomain.com my.second.domain.com'`.
+- add your domain to `ALLOWED_HOSTS`, e.g. `ALLOWED_HOSTS='mydomain.org my.second.domain.org'`.
 Note that a list can be given separated by whitespaces
-- add your domain to both `CORS_ORIGIN_WHITELIST` and `CSRF_TRUSTED_ORIGINS`, e.g. `CORS_ORIGIN_WHITELIST='https://mydomain.com'`.
+- add your domain to both `CORS_ORIGIN_WHITELIST` and `CSRF_TRUSTED_ORIGINS`, e.g. `CORS_ORIGIN_WHITELIST='https://mydomain.org'`.
 Note that here the protocol is also specified.
 Again, lists can be given by separating multiple entries with a white space.
 - set `DEBUG=True`

 Furthermore

-- add media (fonts, images) to `media` folder
+- add media (fonts, images) to `media` folder, which is served independently under `mydomain.org/media/`
 - add test data .json files if you want to populate your DB with them

 ### ...for production